all-of-us/workbench/ops/ruby/devops-framework/README.md

 taken in a traceable, repeatable, and consistent way.
 It operates by  communicating to Google Cloud Platform directly, independently of the existing build, operations, and deployment pipeline(s).

+This is an experiment in an approach to a devops framework.
+The rationale for it coexisting with the other All of Us Workbench devops tooling is (1) that the current framework has many issues, and it would be a large undertaking to refactor the entirety of the existing system in one go, and (2) that we do not want new code to depend on or interfere  with existing devlopment tooling or the local dev environment except where  necessary (and explicit).
+At a later point we will evaluate the best ways to configure, distribute, and provide an interface to these capabilities.
+In particular, the command-line options parser used is likely not going to be the long-term model.

 ## Usage
 The entry point to all functionality is `devops.rb`, which provides command line and environment loading and dispatches to Task classes (not scripts) that do the real work.